Ada-Developers-Academy/core-unit-3/functions/callback-functions.md

 ```
 <!-- prettier-ignore-end -->

-We're passing in `cleanCountertop`, the variable that refers to our cleaning function.
-We're specifically _not_ invoking the function.
-If we were _invoking_ it, we would use `cleanCountertop()`.
+We passed in the value of `cleanCountertop`, the variable that refers to our cleaning function.
+We specifically _did not_ invoke the function, so we left off any parentheses `()`.

+If we had used `cleanCountertop()`, this would execute the function, and be evaluated to its return value.
+This return value is what would get passed into the call to `bakeCake`, rather than the function reference stored in `cleanCountertop`.

-Reviewing our `bakeCake` function, we can see that we invoke our `cleanupBehavior` function with `cleanupBehavior()`, without knowing if it's cleaning the countertop, cleaning the sink, cleaning the stove-top, or cleaning the bathroom!
+Reviewing our `bakeCake` function, we can see that we invoke our `cleanupBehavior` function with `cleanupBehavior()`, without needing to know whether it's cleaning the countertop, cleaning the sink, cleaning the stove-top, or even cleaning the bathroom!

 <!-- prettier-ignore-start -->
 ```js